Earwax: Symptoms, diagnosis and treatment

 Medical treatment for earwax

-The doctor may remove the earwax with a small plastic spoon called a curette, or by irrigating the ear with warmed water, saline, docusate, sodium bicarbonate, or prescription-strength eardrops.
+The doctor or practice nurse may remove the earwax with a small plastic spoon called a curette, or by irrigating the ear with warmed water, saline, docusate, sodium bicarbonate, or prescription-strength eardrops.

 You may be referred to an ear, nose and throat (ENT) specialist if the earwax is unable to be removed by these methods and they may use suction to remove the wax while looking into the ear with a microscope.